Definitive Guide to Poly Mailers

 LDPE, or #4 items, are lightweight and do not hold their shape.
 This leads them to get tangled up in the sorting machines, causing shutdowns and damage.
 So these are manually removed and thrown out...bound for the landfill.

 The easiest way to recycle poly mailers and all plastic bags and film is to drop them off at stores and other dedicated facilities.
 To find a drop-off location near you, use the zip code locator at plasticfilmrecycling.org.
 We recommend dedicating a bucket to storing plastic bags and then, once it is full, bring it with you on your next grocery store trip.

-As you can imagine…it depends.
-On quality and durability, size of mailer, quantity ordered, whether or not the mailer is reusable, where it is manufactured, and the type and environmental sustainability of material that is used.
-To provide a very basic starting point on pricing, the following is a comparison of five different 12"x15.5" poly mailer options available online.
+The cost of poly mailers depends on quality and durability, size of the mailer, quantity ordered, whether or not the mailer is reusable, where it is manufactured, and the type and environmental sustainability of material that is used.
+To provide a very basic starting point on pricing, the following is a comparison of three different 12"x15.5" poly mailer options available online.

 We believe it is important to buy poly mailers and packaging that stands by and promotes your values and commitment to the environment.
 Let’s say you are shipping a product priced at $50, and you are debating between a 20 cent and 25 cent poly mailer.
 This differential is just 0.1% of the total price – a gap you may make up because you can minimize damages to your goods in transit and strengthen your brand and customer loyalty.